rpaschoal/DynamicRepository/README.md

 MyEntityRepository.List(x => x.Name.Contains("Rafael"), x => x.OrderBy(y => y.Name));
 ```

-Filters by data containing "Rafael", sorts by name property
+Filters by data containing "Rafael" and then sorts by a "Name" property.

 ### Advanced Search Engine

 In most applications there is a need to filter paged-indexed collections (Useful for grids/lists).
-You can use it as following:
+This project offers a built-in advanced search out of the box which can perform search, sorting and paging in all your repository entities.

+Usage example:

 ```cs
 MyEntityRepository.GetPagedData(settings);